-Behavior that Constitutes a Refusal to a Criminal Background Investigation

-Failure to submit to have a criminal background investigation conducted within the required time frame constitutes a refusal and will be viewed as an unsatisfactory result.
+Behavior that Constitutes a Refusal to a Criminal Background Investigation constitutes a refusal and will be viewed as an unsatisfactory result.
 Students with a refusal will be administratively withdrawn from current occupational courses with a "W." Students may continue to be enrolled in their general education courses for the remainder of the term.